How to Roast Garlic + 10 Recipes. Roasted Garlic is an amazing flavor boost for so many recipes. From soup to sandwiches, pasta and more.

 You don’t have to own a garlic baker to roast garlic.
 Wrapping the bulbs in aluminum foil will work as well.

 TIP: Include a sprig of your favorite herb like rosemary or thyme to the garlic bulb to add flavor.

-How to roast garlic for delicious recipes!
+How to roast garlic and 10+ delicious recipes to serve it!